Luciano Berio: Life and career

-In 1960, Berio returned to Tanglewood, this time as Composer in Residence, and in 1962, on an invitation from Darius Milhaud, took a teaching post at Mills College in Oakland, California.
+In 1960 Berio returned to Tanglewood, this time as Composer in Residence, and in 1962, on an invitation from Darius Milhaud, took a teaching post at Mills College in Oakland, California.
 From 1960 to 1962, Berio also taught at the Dartington International Summer School.
+He became a resident of the United States in 1963.
 In 1965, he began to teach at the Juilliard School, and there he founded the Juilliard Ensemble, a group dedicated to performances of contemporary music.
-In 1966, he again married, this time to the noted philosopher of science Susan Oyama (they divorced in 1972).
-His students included Louis Andriessen, Steven Gellman, Dina Koston, Steve Reich, Luca Francesconi, Giulio Castagnoli, Flavio Emilio Scogna, William Schimmel and Phil Lesh of the Grateful Dead.
+In 1966, he married the noted philosopher of science Susan Oyama.
+They divorced in 1972.
+His students included Louis Andriessen, Noah Creshevsky, Steven Gellman, Dina Koston, Steve Reich, Luca Francesconi, Giulio Castagnoli, Flavio Emilio Scogna, William Schimmel and Phil Lesh of the Grateful Dead.

-All this time, Berio had been steadily composing and building a reputation, winning the Prix Italia in 1966 for Laborintus II, a work for voices, instruments and tape with text by Edoardo Sanguineti that was commissioned by the French Television to celebrate the 700th anniversary of Dante Alighieri birth.
-His reputation was cemented when his Sinfonia was premiered in 1968.
+All this time, Berio had been steadily composing and building a reputation, winning the Prix Italia in 1966 for Laborintus II, a work for voices, instruments and tape with text by Edoardo Sanguineti that was commissioned by the French Television to celebrate the 700th anniversary of Dante Alighieri's birth.
+His reputation was strengthened when his Sinfonia was premiered in 1968.
 In 1972, Berio returned to Italy.
 From 1974 to 1980, he was the director of the electro-acoustic division of IRCAM in Paris.
 He married the musicologist Talia Pecker in 1977.

 In 1987, he opened Tempo Reale, a centre for musical research and production based in Florence.
 In 1988, he was made an Honorary Member of the Royal Academy of Music, London.
 The following year, he received the Ernst von Siemens Music Prize.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1994.
 The same year, he became Distinguished Composer in Residence at Harvard University, remaining there until 2000.
 In 1993–94, he gave the Charles Eliot Norton lectures at Harvard, later published as Remembering the Future.
 In 2000, he became Presidente and Sovrintendente at the Accademia Nazionale di Santa Cecilia in Rome.
 Berio was active as a conductor and continued to compose to the end of his life.

+Personal life

+Berio and Cathy Berberian had a daughter, he and Susan Oyama had a son and a daughter, and he and Talia Pecker had two sons.

-He died in 2003 in a hospital in Rome.
-He was an atheist.
+Berio was an atheist.
 He was noted for his sense of humour.
 He gave a two-hour seminar at a summer school in the United States analyzing Beethoven's 7th Symphony, demonstrating that it was a work of radical genius.
 The next day he gave another two-hour seminar, with a completely straight face, showing why it was hopelessly flawed and a creative dead-end.

+Berio died in a hospital in Rome on 27 May 2003, at the age of 78.